DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-pupils-intrinsic-motivation.md

 You'll:

-- attend a training session arranged by your school’s induction tutor (90 minutes)
+- attend a training session arranged by your school's induction tutor (90 minutes)
 - meet your mentor to discuss the materials you reviewed in Week 1, and decide on a related area of focus for your professional development this half term (60 minutes)

 ### Mentors